The Unbelievable Story Of A Secret Mission To Destroy Donald Trump

 - How a group of liberals got duped into paying $9,000 for fake documents they thought would end Trump's presidency.

-- A diplomatic feud and a divisive election dominated by the far-right's attacks on Islam has put millions of Turkish and Muslim immigrants in the Netherlands on the spot.
+- The Netherlands heads to the polls today.
+A divisive election has put millions of Turkish and Muslim immigrants on the spot 🇳🇱

-- A woman suffered burns to her face and hands after her headphones exploded while listening to music on a flight from Beijing to Melbourne.

 Report an Issue